Welcome to today's edition of the Rush 24-7 podcast.

 Homosexual conduct is inconsistent with Dunn's Christian practices, beliefs, and values, which are protected by the First Amendment, the lawsuit states.

-I mean, that's that's the question.
+I mean, that's the question.

 Why not choose a different target?